Monotonic Learning in the PAC Framework: A New Perspective: Experiment

-\paragraph{Experiment set up.} We run the experiment on Windows $10$ equipped with Intel Core i7-7700 3.60GHz processor, 16G RAM, and Nvidia GeForce GTX1060.
-For each learning problem, given sample size $m$, we generate a collection of $k$ models, each from a distinct sample, and apply a validation procedure to estimate the generalization loss of each generated model.
-Instead of generating an average performance from collected data, we keep all $L_{\D}(h)$ values that form an empirical distribution.
+\paragraph{Experiment setup.} We run the experiment on Windows 11 equipped with Intel Core i7-14700 2.10GHz processor, 32G RAM, and Nvidia GeForce GTX4070.

+For each learning problem, given sample size $m$, we generate a collection of $k$ models, each trained from a distinct sample, and apply a validation procedure to estimate the generalization error of each generated model.
+Instead of generating an average performance from collected data, we keep all errors that form an empirical error distribution , denoted as $P_{m}$.
 The entire process can be described in Algorithm~\ref{alg:EDF}.

-Throughout this study, we assume that the data for both learning problems are uniformly distributed.
-In line 5 of \cref{alg:EDF}, the method for generating a hypothesis is closely tied to the specific learning task.
-For example, finding a hypothesis is based on positive examples in the boolean conjunction problem (\cref{example:1})~\cite{mohri2018foundations}.
-For any literal $x_i$, $\bar{x}_i$ is excluded if all positive samples contain only $x_i$, otherwise, $x_i$ is excluded.
-The conjunction of all the literals not ruled out is thus a hypothesis consistent with the target.
-Similarly, the learner is asked to return the smallest coordinate among all negative samples for the threshold function problem (\cref{example:2}).

-In our experiment, we set $k=1000$ for generating a set of hypotheses for each fixed sample size $m$.
-Based on these $k$ models one can construct an empirical distribution function , which is an important concept in statistics.
-Since we are primarily interested in the probability density of this distribution, we can statistically determine the distribution for generalization loss, which is defined as $P_{m}$.
-Since the experiment only generates real values, in practice, we divide the domain $[0,1]$ into $\ell$ slots of value intervals, and place the measured losses into each interval accordingly during the experiment.
-The number of hypotheses in each interval is then collected and later visualized, providing an estimate of the empirical distribution for the given sample size $m$.
+Note that line 5 of \cref{alg:EDF} describes only an abstract training process; for specific learning algorithms, see \cref{example:1}, \cref{example:2}, and \cref{example:3}.
+In line 6 of \cref{alg:EDF}, the generalization error is directly computed by measuring the proportion of misclassified examples over the the sample space against GT (ground truth).
+Throughout this study, we set $k = 1000$, $l = 100$, and we assume that the data for both learning problems are sampled from uniform distributions.

-The theoretical distribution can be generated independently from \cref{eq:CDF-FH} (the case of finite $\Hs$) and \cref{eq:CDF-FVC} (the case of finite VC).
-Suppose a boolean conjunction learning problem has $10$ boolean variables, and the sample size $m=25$.
-Since each literal can be included with or without negation, or not included, we have $|\Hs|=3^{10}=59049$.
-By instantiating \cref{eq:CDF}, we can get
+A theoretical distribution can be generated independently~\footnote{These distributions are generated from \cref{eq:CDF-FHR} (the case of finite $\Hs$) and \cref{eq:CDF-VC} (the case of finite VC).}.
+Taking \cref{example:1}, suppose a Boolean literal conjunction learning problem has $10$ boolean variables, and the sample size $m=25$.
+Since each literal can be included with or without negation, or not included, we have $|\Hs|=3^{10}=59,049$.
+By instantiating \cref{eq:CDF-FHR}, we can get

-Similar to $P_{m}$, we discretize the entire error range, thereby obtaining the theoretical distribution, which is defined as $Q_{m}$.
-We pose the following two research questions.
+Similar to $P_{m}$, we discretize the entire error range, thereby obtaining the theoretical error distribution $Q_{m}$.

+As we design the experiment, we pose the following two research questions which will be addressed in our analysis of the experiment data.